nodejs/TSC/OpenSSL-Strategy.md

 * [c66c3d9fa](https://github.com/nodejs/node/commit/c66c3d9fa3f5bab0bdfe363dd947136cf8a3907f): `deps: fix openssl assembly error on ia32 win32`.
 A minor tweak to deps/openssl/openssl/crypto/perlasm/x86masm.pl to switch the instruction set referenced in ASM from 486 to 686, only affecting Windows on IA32.
 * [42a8de2ac](https://github.com/nodejs/node/commit/42a8de2ac66b6953cbc731fdb0b128b8019643b2): `deps: fix asm build error of openssl in x86_win32`.
 A fix for deps/openssl/openssl/crypto/perlasm/x86masm.pl for ASM produced for Windows on IA32 as described in https://mta.openssl.org/pipermail/openssl-dev/2015-February/000651.html
 * [2eb170874](https://github.com/nodejs/node/commit/2eb170874aa5e84e71b62caab7ac9792fd59c10f): `openssl: fix keypress requirement in apps on win32`.
 A fix for the `openssl` client application, used by the Node.js test suite, to properly accept stdin without requiring a physical keyboard.
 As described in <http://openssl.6102.n7.nabble.com/PATCH-s-client-Fix-keypress-requirement-with-redirected-input-on-Windows-td46787.html>.
 * [664a65969](https://github.com/nodejs/node/commit/664a6596960655e214fef25e74d3285097703e95): `deps: add -no_rand_screen to openssl s_client`.
-Adds a `-no_rand_screen` command line option to the `openssl` client applicaiton, used by the Node.js test suite which skips invocation of the `RAND_screen()` call on Windows in order to speed up some of the Node.js TLS tests.
+Adds a `-no_rand_screen` command line option to the `openssl` client application, used by the Node.js test suite which skips invocation of the `RAND_screen()` call on Windows in order to speed up some of the Node.js TLS tests.
 Use of this can be found in many of the `test/*/test-{tls,https}-*` test files.

 ## Node.js binaries in practice